Example b1

 Digitization

-The Shape2 volume is associated to the dosimeter digitization (one of the available GEMC pre-built routines) in b1.py:
+The Shape2 volume sensitivity is specified with the dosimeter digitization (one of the available GEMC prebuilt routines) in b1.py:

 gvolume.digitization = 'dosimeter'